 - Provider Members: Agencies delivering hands-on care to patients at home.

 - Corporate Members: Multi-entity providers delivering care at home.

-- Associate Members: Businesses that provide products or services to home care and hospice agencies.
+- Business Partner Members: Businesses that provide products or services to home care and hospice agencies.

 - State Association Members: State home care and hospice associations that are organized into the National Association for Home Care & Hospice – Forum of State Associations.